 The legend of the Pillars of Hercules has fascinated people for thousands of years.

 Guarding the entrance to the Atlantic Ocean to north and south are two mountains, the Rock of Gibraltar at 426 metres to the north and the much higher Jebel Musa at 851 metres in Morocco to the south, the Pillars of Hercules.
 At this point, the Straits are just 14 kilometres wide and, even today, a dangerous place to be due to the strong currents.
 The Atlantic Ocean is one metre higher than the Mediterranean due to the Med evaporating faster than it can be refilled from rivers.
 There is a constant stream of water from west to east as the Atlantic tries to top up the Mediterranean.
-That is why, on our side of the Mediterranean, the sea feels cool even in the summer as far up the coast as Marbella where the cold Atlantic waters start to disperse south into the bulk of the Mediterranean Sea.
-Navigators must also cope with the tidal streams that flow west to east and east to west and the wind that, for the majority of the year is funneled between the land masses and blows west to east, a wind that is known as the Poniente, or east to west, the Levante.
+That is why, on the Spanish side of the Mediterranean, the sea feels cool even in the summer as far up the coast as Marbella where the cold Atlantic waters start to disperse south into the bulk of the Mediterranean Sea.
+Navigators must also cope with the tidal streams that flow west to east and east to west and the wind that, for the majority of the year is funnelled between the land masses and blows west to east, a wind that is known as the Poniente, or east to west, the Levante.
 Just west of Gibraltar is Tarifa, reputed to be the windiest place in Europe.

 Pillars of Hercules from the east - Jebel Musa left Gibraltar right